Bend Over Boyfriend or Pegging – The sexual act of female on male anal penetration with a strap-on dildo.

 With my ‘maybe gay’ concerns eased, I broached the subject with Sophie while we watched a porn movie that I had cunningly selected for it’s strap-on content.
 The fact that she bore a passing resemblance to the dildo wielding dominatrix in the movie gave me the opportunity to suggest tentatively that I might quite like to try that.
 When she had stopped giggling Sophie conceded that she found the idea of bending me over pretty exciting even if slightly hilarious.
 Result!

 We needed practical information on getting started but ‘Being fucked up the bum with a strap-on dildo’ was something I was uneasy about discussing with my friends at the local pub, or enquiring about at the library.
 Likewise, Sophie wasn’t keen to ask her mum.
 And, according to her girl friends, none of them has ever indulged in any form of anal sex.
 Never.
 Ever.
 Honest.

-But the internet is ever-friendly to kinks and fetishes of all kinds, so armed with information from Wiki and impatient to get started, Sophie went shopping for pegging toys at Lovehoney selecting the Sportsheets Blush Harness and Dildo Strap On Set which is not too scary for beginners and we would both highly recommend.
+But the internet is ever-friendly to kinks and fetishes of all kinds, so armed with information from Wiki and impatient to get started, Sophie went shopping for pegging toys at Lovehoney selecting the Tantus Bend Over Beginner Strap On-Harness Kit which is not too scary for beginners and we would both highly recommend.

 Pegging In Practice – Getting Down To It

 In the time since we started pegging we’ve tried lots of different toys, lubes and other stuff.
 Below is a list of those we like and some tips for beginners: